peteranton1/spring-webapp/docs/README-TDD-for-those-who-dont-need-it.md

 probably that means the requirements are not known by the developer well enough and there needs to be a deeper requirements gathering exercise.

-## Iterations vs Complete Requirements
+## Just enough tests for a day's work

 The usual situation is that not enough detail is known about the problem space yet to implement everything required of the development, in one sitting.
 Also,